English

 A Liver transplant surgery replaces a failed liver that no longer regulates its functions with a donation from a deceased or living person.
 A patient can also get a healthy liver from a dead person.
 They can also get treatment from a live person's portion of a healthy liver.
 Book an appointment to consult with the Best Liver transplant surgeon in Jaipur.

 The doctors at Manipal Hospitals recommend a liver transplant only after undergoing other treatment procedures.
 Manipal Hospitals, Jaipur, is fully equipped to handle a liver transplant.
-However, the patient needs to be in a health condition that allows doctors to operate.
+However, the patient needs to be in a healthy condition that allows doctors to operate.
 Cancer in parts other than the liver, alcohol or drug abuse, complications in the heart or other infections may rule out the chances of a liver transplant.

 Types of Liver Transplant